wp-plugins/events-made-easy/readme.txt

 * Feature: you can now exclude categories in the widget list and calendar as well, and in the regular shortcode events_calendar also with the new option 'notcategory'
 * Feature: events_ical_link shortcode now also supports the options scope (default: future), author, contact_person and notcategory
 * Feature: added placeholder #_EVENTIMAGETHUMB, to show a thumbnail of a featured image, so you can e.g. show a thumbnail of a featured image instead of the whole image.
 The size can be choosen in the EME settings (panel 'Other'), by default it is 'thumbnail' size.
+* Feature: added placeholder #_EVENTIMAGETHUMBURL, to get just the url to the thumbnail.
+Also added #_LOCATIONIMAGETHUMB and #_LOCATIONIMAGETHUMBURL
 * Improvement: mail sending is by default enabled for new installations
 * Improvement: upon auto-update, the DB version of EME is now also checked and a DB update is done if needed
 * Improvement: the 'No events' message now also has a div surrounding it, with div-id 'events-no-events'